teslamate-org/teslamate/website/docs/integrations/Node-RED.md

   node-red-data:
 ```
 # Node-RED Configuration
-There are two flows in the example flow export.
-The first flow createsa a simple dashboard with some of the MQTT values.
+There are two flows in the example exports provided.
+The first flow creates a simple dashboard with some of the MQTT values.
 The second flow sends notifications to Telegram.
 The flow names are "Car Dashboard" and "Notifications".
 ## MQTT
 If you are using the standard MQTT docker configuration, then after you import the flows Node-RED should automatically connect.
 Otherwise, open the ????node, select the ???? icon in the panel, edit the MQTT server's parameters, save and Deploy.
-## Telsgram
+## Telegram
 TBC

 Download the Node-RED flows export here to import into your instance: